tsugiproject/tsugi-build/README.md

 This is a series of build scripts that allow you to build various versions of Tsugi servers on various ubuntu instances.

-* Quick Start documentation as to how to build a self-contained Tsugi server up on Digital Ocean [README](digitalocean/README.md).
+* Quick Start documentation as to how to bring a self-contained Tsugi server up on Digital Ocean [README](digitalocean/README.md).
-These instructions can be adapted to any basic Linux hosting environment.
+These quick start instructions can be adapted to any basic Linux hosting environment.

 * More detailed documentation on how these scripts can be run inside